Want to taste some Filipino desserts during your next trip to the Philippines? If you have a sweet tooth you’re going to love the Philippines.

 This is one of the Filipino desserts that might not look so delicious, but it’s actually pretty good.
 It’s a simple dessert made with only a few ingredients; coconut, pandan, gelatin, cream, and condensed milk.

 It’s a creamy and rich dessert that anyone with a sweet tooth will love.
 It’s served cold and is especially popular on a hot summers day.

-Taho is a sweet treat in the Philippines made with silly tofu, brown sugar syrup and either sago or tapioca pearls.
+Taho is a sweet treat in the Philippines made with silky tofu, brown sugar syrup and either sago or tapioca pearls.

 Ube is a sweet potato from the Philippines and is used in the Filipino dessert ube halaya.
-Ube halaya is made from boiled ube that they then grate and mix with both milk and sugar until it gets a thick texture – like a pudding.
+Ube halaya is made from boiled ube that’s grated and mixed with milk and sugar until it gets a thick texture – like a pudding.

-It’s delicious and a must to taste in the Philippines!
+It’s simply delicious and a must to taste in the Philippines.